Keyless Entry Remote & Related

 The keyless entry remote, also referred to as a remote key fob, is a small panel of buttons you can hang from your keychain that lets you unlock your car and truck doors with the press of a button rather than using a traditional key.
-At the same time, it will also convince your slower-witted friends that you are a powerful sorcerer.

 How do I know if my keyless entry remote needs to be replaced?

 If you press your keyless entry remote buttons and nothing happens, then you might want to replace or repair your keyless entry remote.
 Of course, you could always unlock your car or truck doors with your key, but who has time for that?
 The problem might be the contacts on the backs of the buttons.
 If the contacts are worn out, they might not complete the circuit to activate the transmitter.
 Another very common failure point on remote key fobs is the battery terminal/retainer breaking off from vibration.
 Since it’s usually under tension (to hold the battery in place and make good contact for power), the constant banging around in someone’s pocket or being tossed on the table after a long day can lead to the solder joints to weaken and break.
 This is usually pretty evident when you take off the cover and the battery falls out.

 Before you replace the remote key fob, though, you might want to check that a dead battery isn’t the source of your troubles.
 You may also choose to replace your remote key fob if the buttons are stuck, worn out, faded, or just plain dirty.
 Replacing the buttons can make the remote easier to use and make it feel better under your fingers.
 1A sells complete new keyless entry remotes as well as new cases and new buttons if you just need to repair your old remote.

 Can I replace a remote key fob myself?